 Perfect for: Marvel Universe fans

-Pokemon Sword and Shield follows the same premise as other Pokemon games: you try to become a Pokemon master by capturing and training more Pokemon and defeating other trainers.
+Pokemon Sword and Shield follow the same premise as other Pokemon games: you try to become a Pokemon master by capturing and training more Pokemon and defeating other trainers.

-However, Pokemon Sword and Shield does not come without its downsides.
+However, Pokemon Sword and Shield do not come without their downsides.
 The Pokedex is noticeably smaller than it was before, resulting in criticism from long-time fans known as Dexit.

 Still, Pokemon Sword and Shield is a well-made addition to the Pokemon franchise.

 Perfect for: Pokemon fans

 We couldn’t make this list without including at least one Mario game.
 While the core of Super Mario Odyssey may be in line with previous Super Mario installments, with Mario having to rescue his damsel-in-distress Princess Peach from the hands of Bowser, the game has proven itself to be one of the strongest titles in the Super Mario franchise.